Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Specific Features of Certain AI Systems

 Self and continuous learning are crucial for systems operating in changing environments, as they enable the acquisition, fine-tuning, adaptation and transfer of increasingly complex knowledge representations.
 For example, they are widely used in contexts where adaptation to the profile of each user is required.
 They are also commonly used during the development phase of complex AI systems (e.g., reinforcement learning).
 However, once systems are deployed, and in cases where they may cause damage to persons or property (triggering liability mechanisms), such approaches may involve unacceptable risks.
-Moreover, systems may also be damaged, with the costs that this entails.
+As highlighted by \citeA{Wendehorst2021} when "AI is learning in the field" the system adapts its function and behaviour after the deployment and thus it is very difficult to assess the risk because its risk profile can significantly change over time.
+Moreover, systems (e.g., hardware, platforms) may also be damaged, with the costs that this entails.

-From the perspective of fault- and product-based liability regimes, it is clear why self and continuous learning are a major challenge, as they are directly related to the question of foreseeability \cite{Rachum-Twaig2020}.
-It is reasonable to assume that a defendant will only be held liable if it could reasonably foresee and prevent the potential results of an action \cite{Benhamou2020}.
+From the perspective of fault- and defect-based liability regimes, it is clear why self and continuous learning are a major challenge, as they are directly related to the question of foreseeability \cite{Rachum-Twaig2020}.
+It is reasonable to assume that a defendant will only be held liable if it could reasonably foresee and prevent the potential results of an action \cite{Benhamou2021}.
 If an AI system with self and continuous learning capabilities is placed on the market and causes harm to a person, it would be very difficult for the claimant to prove that the system was negligently designed or defective, and especially that these issues existed when the system left the hands of the providers \cite{Cerka2015}.
 That is one of the reasons for suggesting that the \textbf{development risk defence}, which allows the provider to avoid liability if the state of scientific and technical knowledge at the time when the product was put into circulation was not such as to enable the existence of the defect to be discovered, should not apply in these cases \cite{EGEC2019}.